AurelienJuille/cytosim-nuclear-centering/README.md

 You will also find the scripts we used to generate and analyse it.

+If you only want to take a look at our data and the scripts we used to analyse and generate it, you will find everything in the DATA, Scripts and Python folders.
+If you want to reproduce our experiments or use our scripts to do your own, here is how you should get started :

 ### **GET STARTED**
 #### Installing Cytosim
-If you want to reproduce our experiments or use our scripts to do your own, here is how you should get started :

 First of all, you will need to install Cytosim.
 If you are using Linux or MacOS, this shouldn't be a problem.
 If you are on Windows, we recommand installing Ubuntu from the Microsoft Store.